UberNick/CodeableGenericBug/README.md

 1. An external service returns JSON models like `Foo` and `Bar`
 2. The service returns all models in a common wrapper so that `response.data.attributes` is the actual thing we want (i.e. `Foo`)

-    a.
+    2a.
 It does this so things like metadata, filters, links, etc can also be returned in a consistent manner within the same response
 3. These models mirror the structures we want in our iOS client
 4. To avoid redundant work, we'd like to use the `Codable` interface and built-in `JSONDecoder` to parse service responses
 5. When creating a reusable wrapper to parse service responses, a runtime error is triggered

-    a. "cyclic metadata dependency detected"
+    5a. "cyclic metadata dependency detected"

 ## How to use this project